opensound-org/opensound/README.md

 - A Web API Server
 - A bundled Web GUI Playground

-The Web GUI Playground is mainly for Exploring & Testing & [Live Coding](https://en.wikipedia.org/wiki/Live_coding) purpose, but of course, you can use it for music arrangement/production, it's just that the workflow can be quite cumbersome if you use just the playground frontend(e.g. this playground may not have a complete piano roll).
+The Web GUI Playground is mainly for Exploring & Testing & [Live Coding](https://en.wikipedia.org/wiki/Live_coding) purpose (its form will resemble the combination of JUCE's DemoRunner and AudioPluginHost, as well as some of the unique features of this project), but of course, you can use it for music arrangement/production, it's just that the workflow can be quite cumbersome if you use just the playground frontend(e.g. this playground may not have a complete piano roll).

 But for now, we are currently focusing on the 0.1 version, which is a [PoC](https://en.wikipedia.org/wiki/Proof_of_concept) version.
 The main difference between the PoC version and the MVP version, is that in the PoC version, there will be no Web GUI Playground.
 Insdead, there will be a command-line "[REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) Script Console" for testing & live coding demonstration.